 Nancy is a Michigan native but has lived previously in CO, WA. and CA. She’s been back in Colorado since 1989 and has been with VERH since Dec. of 2007.
 She previously worked for a local day practice then took time off to raise her son.
-She has over 20 years of experience in the veterinary field doing everything from kennel girl to office manager.
+She has over 20 years of experience in the veterinary field doing everything from kennel assistant to office manager.
 She likes the variety of cases in ER and the amazing things that happen in rehab, but she especially loves to see the wildlife that is brought in for care.

-ER Care Cordinator
+Rehabilitation Care Cordinator

 Amanda was born and raised in Colorado.
 She has spent the last 4 years in the dental field helping people get the care they need, and now hopes to use that experience in helping animals receive the care they need.
 She agrees with the author Josh Billings that ‘A dog is the only thing on earth that loves you more than he loves himself’ and feels that we should do all we can to help our fuzzy best friends.
 In her spare time, Amanda enjoys cooking, watching movies, and spending time with her pitbull Duncan.